-The Act is modelled on the Firefighters' Presumptive Rights Compensation and Fire Services Legislation Amendment Reform Act 2019 (FPRC Act), which came into effect in July 2019, and provides the same presumptive rights to cancer compensation for occupational and surge forest firefighters as those currently available for career and volunteer firefighters.
+The FFPRC Act is modelled on the Firefighters' Presumptive Rights Compensation and Fire Services Legislation Amendment Reform Act 2019 (FPRC Act), which provides career and volunteer firefighters engaged by Fire Rescue Victoria (FRV) and Country Fire Authority (CFA) with a presumptive right to cancer compensation.

-When the Act comes into effect, forest firefighters who satisfy the criteria for presumptive rights will have an entitlement for compensation under Victoria's Workers' Compensation Scheme (the Scheme).
+Forest firefighters who satisfy the criteria for presumptive rights now have an entitlement for compensation under Victoria's Workers' Compensation Scheme (the scheme).

-This means if a firefighter who satisfies the relevant criteria is diagnosed with a cancer listed in the Act, it is assumed that the cancer is directly attributable to their service as a firefighter.
+This means that if a forest firefighter who satisfies the relevant criteria is diagnosed with a specified cancer, they no longer need to prove that the cancer is directly attributable to their service as a firefighter.

-The presumption applies unless there is proof to show that the cancer was not caused by firefighting.
+The presumption applies unless it can be proven the cancer was not caused by firefighting.

-The Act defines forest firefighters as being either occupational forest firefighters or surge forest firefighters.
+Forest firefighters are defined as either occupational forest firefighters or surge forest firefighters.

 An occupational forest firefighter is someone employed in a role where forest firefighting is a substantial portion of the role.

-A surge forest fighter is someone employed in a non-firefighting role who elects to take on fire and emergency management responsibilities as part of their department or agency’s surge response.
+A surge forest firefighter is someone employed in a non-firefighting role who elects to take on fire and emergency management responsibilities as part of their department or agency’s surge response.

 A partial year of service is counted as a full year of service to recognise seasonal workers.
-Previous service as a volunteer and career firefighter and equivalent interstate service counts towards the qualifying period.
+Previous service as a volunteer or career firefighter and equivalent interstate service count toward the qualifying period.

-All forest firefighter claims for presumptive rights will require an expert opinion from an Advisory Committee (the Committee) established under the legislation.
-The Committee will include members with forest firefighting expertise.
-The Committee will provide non-binding advice to WorkSafe as to whether a forest firefighter:
+All forest firefighter claims for presumptive rights require an expert opinion from an Advisory Committee established under the legislation.
+The Advisory Committee includes members with forest firefighting expertise.
+The Advisory Committee provides non-binding advice to WorkSafe as to whether a forest firefighter: